JelleKUL/algorithms-course-student/README.md

 Now that you have your project open in vs code, you can open up a new `Terminal` window from the toolbar  in the top left of your Visual Studio Code window and use the following commands to install and run your virtual environment:

 #### Windows:
+Windows does not support running scripts out of the box.
+To enable this, you will have to activate `Developer Mode` in your system settings and change the `Execution Policy` to allow local scripts to run.

+Go to `Settings -> Update & Security -> For Developers` to find these checkboxes.

+After that, you can proceed to run the following commands in the terminal:
 ``` bash
 # Create the virtual environment
 # "py" is the short hand for python, pointing to the python launcher